- Why Research

 Full Research Summary

-Inflammatory breast cancer (IBC) is the most lethal and aggressive form of breast cancer and has a high rate of metastasis.
-Although the disease affects only 2-4 percent of breast cancer patients, it is responsible for about 10 percent of breast cancer deaths in the U.S. Novel treatment strategies to reduce IBC recurrence and metastasis are urgently needed.
+Impact: IBC is the most lethal and aggressive form of breast cancer, and it has a high rate of metastasis.
+Although the disease affects only two to four percent of breast cancer patients, it is responsible for about 10 percent of breast cancer deaths in the United States.
+Thus, new treatment strategies to reduce IBC recurrence and metastasis are urgently needed.
+Dr. Ueno is investigating the microenvironment of IBC tumors—which contains cells and tissue that can either promote or inhibit tumor development—to identify potential targets for treatment.

 Naoto T. Ueno is a Professor of Medicine at The University of Texas MD Anderson Cancer Center; his research is in the area of inflammatory breast cancer/triple negative breast cancer, the molecular mechanism of metastasis (cancer microenvironment), and tumorigenicity in breast cancer.
 He is best known for his preclinical development for E1A, EGFR, HER2, MAPK pathway targeting therapy leading to novel clinical trials related.
 He is the Executive Director of the Morgan Welch Inflammatory Breast Cancer Program and Clinic and Section Chief of the Translational Breast Cancer Research at Department of Breast Medical Oncology.